 4 Navigate to Rank Math’s Schema Builder

 From the list of available Schema types, click on Use against the Event Schema type to open the Schema Builder.

 The Schema Builder will then show up as shown below:

 Now, let’s have a closer look at each of the available options in detail.

 Enter the headline of the event here.
 This would appear as the name of the event in the rich result, hence make sure that the name of the event is descriptive.
 You can also make use of variables to create dynamic headlines.

 2 Review Location

 Review Location lets you configure where the Schema for the event type will be shown on the page.
 You can select the Review Location from the options available in the drop-down list.

 The Shortcode field is only visible if you select the Shortcode option in the Review Location field.
-Copy and paste the shortcode in your content.
+Copy and paste the shortcode into your content.

 5 Event Type

 Select the type of event from the drop-down list.
 There are various event types that are recognized in Schema.org markup.

 6 Event Status